PavloProkopenko/React-Native-Exercises/README.md

 2. [React Native SVG transformer](https://github.com/kristerkari/react-native-svg-transformer)

 ## Third application: Gradient background
-If you want to make a program with gradient background, you should follow these steps:
+If you want to make a program with a gradient background, you should follow these steps:
 1. Add react-native-linear-gradient library
 2. Import component to your App.tsx
 3. Wrap view component to LinearGradient component